midsandhighs/cli_tools/README.md

 .bashrc also contains Tiny Care Terminal values now.

+### pingtimestamp.sh

+This is dumb and runs ping with an audio queue when it doesn't pong and with a timestamp.
+If you need this I'm sorry.

+Use like

+`./pingtimestamp.sh $site`

+yay.

 #### Future looking
 * Shell agnostic?
 Compatibility with sh? tcsh? different bash paths?
 * tmux/mosh one way in for IRC access